dfilaretti/uplift-arpeggio/README.md

 * manipulate the note sequence in different ways e.g. shifting the pattern left/right or cycling vertically (please experiment with that, it's easier to play with than it is to explain!)
 * adjust the global note length
 * transpose the while thing up/down by semitones

+## Problems?

+If you encounter any issue with the device please feel free to [open an issue](https://github.com/dfilaretti/uplift-arpeggio/issues/new) and I'll look into it.